You have invested time and energy in the internship search process and are on your way with an offer and start date. Congratulations!

 - Independent Study or other academic department accommodation

 No matter what city your internship takes you to, you can find housing through a variety of resources.
-See the listings of major metropolitan areas and links to housing options in your geographic location of interest.
+See listings of major metropolitan areas and housing options on our Housing & Relocation page.
 Not finding your location?
 Search national apartment and rental sources.
 Additionally, consider your own network.
 Do you have family, friends, or classmates you can live with during your internship?
 If you do, you can save a considerable amount of expense.

 Intern Onboarding & Orientation